Zap-123/WaterReminder/README.md

 * **Key to Re-Open Window**

 Each entry can be modified to your liking.

 Once Filling out all of the entries with your desired settings, save your changes by clicking the **Submit Button**.

 Finally, close out of the tab and the program will run in the background!
-You should recieve a **confirmation notification**, ensuring that the program is running.
+You should receive a **confirmation notification**, ensuring that the program is running.

-If you feel the need to go back and edit your settings, click on the default **']'** key (or whichever key you specified while changing the settings), to open up the **HUB WINDOW**.
+If you need to go back and edit your settings, click on the default **']'** key (or whichever key you specified while changing the settings), to open up the **HUB WINDOW**.

-To stop the program entirely, open up the **Hub Window** and click the **STOP ALL** button.
+To stop the program entirely, open the **Hub Window** and click the **STOP ALL** button.

 **Have Fun & Stay Hydrated!**